Singulink/Singulink.Reflection.Caster/README.md

 ```

-The dynamic cast methods above call `GetType()` on the value and then perform a fast dictionary lookup to get a cached caster delegate that converts between the types, but you can also grab the caster delegate and store it in a field to avoid the cache lookup:
+The dynamic cast methods above call `GetType()` on the value and then perform a fast dictionary lookup to get a cached delegate that casts between the types, but you can also grab the caster delegate and store it in a field to avoid the cache lookup:

 ```c#